List of state highway spurs in Texas (300–399): Spur 342

+Spur 342 is a state highway spur route located completely within the city of Galveston, Texas.
+Officially named Butterowe Boulevard, but mostly known by locals as 61st Street, it stretches 2 mi across Galveston Island.

 Spur 345

+Spur 345 is a 5.1 mi route in Greater San Antonio in the U.S. state of Texas, maintained by the Texas Department of Transportation (TxDOT).
+It follows a former route of U.S. Route 87 (US 87) through Balcones Heights and northwest San Antonio.
+Known locally as Fredericksburg Road, it is a major arterial for the cities of San Antonio and Balcones Heights, providing access to the headquarters of United Services Automobile Association (USAA) and to the South Texas Medical Center.

 Spur 346

 Spur 346 was designated on December 14, 1960, from US 87 in Port Lavaca to SH 35 near the west end of the Lavaca Bay Causeway along an old routing of SH 35.
 On January 13, 1980, Spur 346 was cancelled and transferred to SH 238.

 Spur 347

 Spur 347 is located in Downtown Fort Worth.
 It travels along a pair of one-way streets, with eastbound traffic traveling along Weatherford Street and westbound traffic traveling along Belknap Street.

 Spur 347 begins at an intersection with Grove Street near the Trinity Campus of Tarrant County College.
 The highway travels in a northeast direction and intersects Pecan Street before crossing the Rock Island Line.
 Spur 347 continues to run in a northeast direction before ending at an interchange with I-35W/US 287/US 377/SH 121.

 Spur 347 was designated on December 14, 1960, between SH 199 and I-35W along an old route of US 377.
 The section of highway between SH 199 and Grove Street was removed from the state highway system and turned over to the city of Fort Worth on March 29, 2007.